suchmememanyskill/TegraScript/README.md

 There are some built in variables:
 - `@EMUMMC`: 1 if an emummc was found, 0 if no emummc was found
 - `@RESULT`: result of the last ran function
+- `@JOYCONN`: 1 if both joycons are connected, 0 if not
 - `$CURRENTPATH`: Represents the current path

 (if `fs_readdir()` got ran)